Rates frequently asked questions

 You do not need to apply for this exemption as it will be automatically applied to landholders.

-The NSW Government will compensate Local Land Services for the lost rates revenue, meaning our staff can continue to support you during these challenging times.
+The NSW Government will compensate Local Land Services for the lost rates revenue, meaning our staff can continue to support you during this important recovery phase.

 What if I have outstanding rates from previous years?